Izzycious/DevRel-Community-Strategy/Building-community/Building-A-community-from-scratch.md

 ### Building a developer community from scratch

-Building a developer from scratch is dependent on the community the product is all about.
+Building a developer community from scratch is dependent on the product and how to do it adds value to developers life.

-I'd be providing insigts about how to build a community
+I'd be providing insights about how to build a community

-Before building a community one must stategy one must understand the:
+Before building a community one must understand the:

 - Mission and Vision of the company.